spaceninja/dnd-adventures/src/adventures/history-channel/deck-4.md

 A long hallway leads from the elevator past locked doors for Broadcasting and Command before opening onto the active combat zone of the food court.

+Unless the characters are actively being stealthy, they should be spotted by Camera Drones quickly after entering the area.

 ### Food Courts

 The food courts at opposite ends of the promenade are active combat zones.
 Squads from all three factions are crouched behind overturned tables or the counters of the food stalls, shooting at anything that moves.